Getting your first dog is an exciting time.

 Why Breed Matters for First-Time Owners

 Really, breed matters for all owners.
-Even if you’re flexible on what you’re looking for in a dog, you probably have a few preferences on size, coat type, energy level, and friendliness.
+Even if you’re flexible on what you’re looking for in a dog, you probably have a few preferences for things like size, coat type, energy level, and friendliness.

 Every dog breed originated with a specific needs and goals in mind.
-Dogs that are bred for hunting, guarding, pulling sleds, herding, or sitting on laps will all come with vastly different energy levels and temperaments.
+Some dogs are bred for hunting, while others were designed for guarding, pulling sleds, herding, or sitting on laps.
+These differing goals mean that these breeds all have vastly different energy levels and temperaments.

 Let’s take my dog Barley as an example.
 He’s a border collie — a breed that’s notorious for being wicked smart and having a go-go-go attitude (he’s a total fetch maniac)!